vrurg/raku-JSON-Class/docs/md/JSON/Class.md

   - `Bool` **`:lazy`**

     Force laziness mode of this attribute.
+If omitted then the following rules are used to determine attribute's default laziness mode:

+      - When attribute has an initializer or default value then it defaults to non-lazy

+      - If attribute's declarator laziness mode is set explicitly then it is used for the attribute

+      - Otherwise attribute defaults to lazy when its type is a non-basic, and to non-lazy otherwise

   - `Bool` **`:serializer(...)`**, `Bool` **`:deserializer(...)`**